American guru exposed in Australia.

 And so Jenman, accompanied by a crew from a national TV program, confronted Allen as he stepped from an elevator.
-Holding up a certified bank cheque for a million dollars, Jenman told Allen, "If you can create just ten millionaires, I will give you this million dollars."
+Holding up a certified bank cheque for a million dollars, Jenman told Allen, “If you can create just ten millionaires, I will give you these million dollars.”

 Lashing out at the TV camera, Allen tried desperately to dodge the challenge and the questions being fired at him.

 His stated reason for refusing to accept the challenge was that he did not like Neil Jenman because, among other things, Jenman was “a negative person”.